MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 - Products associated with 3D models must be in the GLB format.

     > [!IMPORTANT]
-    > Server-based SharePoint integration is the prefered method for integrating Dynamics 365 for Sales with SharePoint.
+    > Server-based SharePoint integration is the preferred method for integrating Dynamics 365 for Sales with SharePoint.
 SharePoint Online has removed the code-based sandbox solution and the SharePoint List Component can no longer be installed.
 Product Visualize does not offer support for existing instances using the List Component.

 ### Verify the Dynamics 365 for Sales version